Reduction type of smooth quartics: Geometric Invariant Theory and characterization of potentially good quartic reduction

-For arbitrary $R$, a geometric point $\xs\in \Xb(k)$, where $k$ an $R$-algebra which is an algebraically closed field, is semi-stable (resp. stable) if it is semi-stable (resp. stable) for the action of $G\times_S \Spec k$ on $\Xb\times_S \Spec k$.
-Then $\xs$ is semi-stable if and only if there exists a homogeneous $f\in B^{G}$ of positive degree such that $\xs\in D_+(f)$, see \cite[Thm.
+For arbitrary $R$, a geometric point $\xs\in \Xb(k)$, where $k$ an $R$-algebra which is an algebraically closed field, is GIT-semi-stable (resp.
+GIT-stable) if it is GIT-semi-stable (resp.
+GIT-stable) for the action of $G\times_S \Spec k$ on $\Xb\times_S \Spec k$.
+Then $\xs$ is GIT-semi-stable if and only if there exists a homogeneous $f\in B^{G}$ of positive degree such that $\xs\in D_+(f)$, see \cite[Thm.
 1]{Se}.
-As a consequence, the geometric points of the open subset $\Xb^{\ds}:=\cup_f D_+(f)$ of $\Xb$, where $f$ runs through the homogeneous elements of $B^G$ of positive degrees, are exactly the semi-stable geometric points of $\Xb$.
+As a consequence, the geometric points of the open subset $\Xb^{\ds}:=\cup_f D_+(f)$ of $\Xb$, where $f$ runs through the homogeneous elements of $B^G$ of positive degrees, are exactly the GIT-semi-stable geometric points of $\Xb$.